Thinking Skills: Self-Awareness

 Assessing the executive function of self-awareness in children involves seeing how effectively they understand themselves and others.
 The Learning-Works for Kids Thinking Skills Assessment is based on the Executive Skills Questionnaire, which measures self-awareness primarily by children’s capacity to explain the rationale for their decision making, accurately assess their performance, and their capacity to take on other people’s perspectives.

 Latest Self-Awareness Articles

-Minecraft’s open-ended gameplay make it a great platform for learning.
+Minecraft’s open-ended gameplay makes it a great platform for learning.
 For children with autism spectrum disorders, the game can be particularly helpful in teaching key cognitive skills like Self-Awareness, Flexibility and Self-Control.
-By setting some simple gameplay goals and challenges, parents and educators can shift the parameters of play, turning the game into a powerful tool for developing thinking skills which children with ASD commonly struggle.
+By setting some simple gameplay goals and challenges, parents and educators can shift the parameters of play, turning the game into a powerful tool for developing thinking skills with which children with ASD commonly struggle.